isonerinan/Python-Projects/IMDB Recommender/README.md

 - Find the dropdown menu at the top right corner
 - Go to "Your Lists" page and copy the URL
 - Paste it in the User Preferences window of the program
+- The link should look like this: https://www.imdb.com/user/urxxxxxxxxx/lists

 ### Importing Your Ratings
 ![image](https://github.com/isonerinan/Python-Projects/assets/38159563/eeef4e39-df0e-4225-9ec3-a352d8f7ab00)